Clorith/wordpress-simple-customizer/readme.txt

 No existing knowledge is required, although some basic knowledge of CSS is recommended.

+= Why can't I change styles from the Simple Customize options page? =

+Styling your site is never an easy task, and to give you the best possible tools for the job, the WordPress live preview page is required, for this reason it was decided to disable any style changing from the options page to make sure the styling looks like you intend when you make the changes.

 == Screenshots ==

+1. The Simple Customize alternative added to the WordPress customize page
+2. The fields have been automatically populated by using the Find element button
+3. Our new customize option under the colors category
+4. We decided to change the color a little bit.
+Thanks to the color picker, this is made even easier!

 == Changelog ==

+= 1.2.0 =
+* Added translation support for dropdown selectors when customizing
+* Added more pre-built dropdown choices
+* Generated CSS now has labels in it to show you what customize option created a style if you view the source
+* Added "advanced mode", disables pre-built options and lets you define everything your self
+* Made the help page translatable

+= 1.1.1 =
+* Compatibility fix for WordPress 3.6

+= 1.1.0 =
+* Fixed custom categories not showing on options page
+* Added support for font-family attributes
+* Added settings page
+* Decide if customizations go in their own CSS file, or i nthe <head> of your site to reduce server requests
+* Added ability to enable/disable individual fonts
+* Import and export added for whole theme sets

 == Upgrade notice ==

+Improved translation support and pre-built customize choice enhancements.